 - zero Reconstructive Surgeons – Resurge Africa are currently supporting the post-graduate training of Sierra Leone’s first two Reconstructive Surgeons, Dr Eric Wongo and Dr Abdulai Jalloh

-- only 4 Fully trained doctor anaesthetist – Trainee anaesthetist Dr Mohamed Kargbo is about to enter his 2nd year of 3 year training at Korle-Bu teaching hospital, Ghana.
+- only 4 Fully trained doctor anaesthetist – Sierra Leonean trainee anaesthetist Dr Mohamed Kargbo is in his final year of training at Korle-Bu teaching hospital, Ghana.

-- In addition to broad training for the nursing cohort at Holy spirit Hospital, ReSurge Africa has put four nurses through the further three -year nursing degree which has qualified them as sought after state registered nurses.
-These nurses will form the backbone of care in the reconstructive surgery unit and are being supported through specialist theatre and burns placements in Ghana.
-Four more nurses are being identified for SRN training and will take up places at the beginning of 2019
+- In addition to broad training for the nursing cohort at Holy spirit Hospital, Resurge Africa has supported four nurses through the further three -year nursing degree which has qualified them as valued state registered nurses.
+These nurses will form the backbone of care in the reconstructive surgery unit and will undertake further specialist theatre and burns nursing training and clinical placements.
+Fatmata Jalloh is currently studying for a 2 year BSc in peri-operative nursing in Ghana.